 Pilates can help.

-Pain Management with Sheppard Method Pilates in Los Angeles, CA
+Pain Management with Sheppard Method Pilates in Westwood, CA

 Four out of five people will complain of pain at some point in their lives.
 Sheppard Method Pilates can be a great help to those suffering from any type of pain.
 Practitioners use Pilates exercises to control neck and shoulder pain, lower back pain, and pain in the legs and hips.
 Research has shown that using proper breathing techniques while doing the exercises can generate enough intra-abdominal pressure to stabilize the lower back.
 Keeping the head, neck, and shoulder girdle aligned helps the Pilates participant to coordinate the placement of the lower body for maximal muscular contraction.
 These contractions stimulate sore muscles to relieve tension and ultimately bring about relief.